sophiabrandt/feedbacky/README.md

 See [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs): `git push heroku master`.

+Check [env.example](env.example) for a list of environment variables that are needed for deployment.

 ## Licence

 Code is copyright © 2019 Stephen Grider & Sophia Brandt.